 5) Day of Atonement (Leviticus 23:27) " Also on the tenth day of the seventh month there will be a Day of Atonement."

-7) The eighth day (Leviticus 23:36) " And on the eighth day will be a holy assembly, a solemn assembly."
+7) The Eighth day/Last Great Day/Day of Somber Assembly (Leviticus 23:36) " And on the eighth day will be a holy assembly, a solemn assembly."

 Now lets take a closer look at them.

 The observance of Passover was a memorial feast to commemorate

 the freeing of God's people from the bonds of slavery in Egypt.
 This annual

 observance is celebrated the first month of Abib on the 14th day according to